General Accident: The Norie-Miller years

 The Employers' Liability Act 1880 (43 & 44 Vict. c.
 42) opened a new area of insurance and one of the many companies formed to serve that market was formed in Perth, Scotland, in 1885.
 The General Accident and Employers’ Liability Assurance Association was launched by local businessmen with a capital of only £5,000 and its main object was to provide local farmers and others with accident insurance.
 Its first policy was written in March 1886 and at its opening AGM it reported premium income of £2,700.
 Francis Norie-Miller was then appointed as secretary and manager at the age of 27: he had previously been the assistant manager of Mercantile Accident of Glasgow.
 His leadership spanned over half a century, remaining as managing director until 1939 and chairman until 1944; during that time, he took General Accident from a small local firm to a major international insurer.

 By the time of the second AGM, branches had been opened in “all the important centres of the U.K.” and more than 800 agents appointed.
 Early financial results were encouraging but there were “heavy claims” in 1889.
 Fresh capital was raised and in 1891 the Association was reconstituted as The General Accident Assurance Corporation with an authorised capital of £100,000.
 As well as extending its geographic coverage, General Accident widened the range of policies.
-In 1890 it issued its first burglary policy, moved into the much larger fire insurance market in 1895 and, following the repeal of the Locomotives Act 1865 (the Red Flag Act) in 1896, started issuing motor policies.
+In 1890 it issued its first burglary policy, moved into the much larger fire insurance market in 1895 and, following the repeal of the Locomotives Act 1865 (28 & 29 Vict. c.
+83) (the Red Flag Act) in 1896, started issuing motor policies.
 By the end of the 1890s, there were 20 branch offices and over 6,000 agencies.
 Overseas expansion began in the United States in 1899 and by 1914 there were offices on all continents.
 Marking its move into a full composite company, General Accident began issuing life assurance policies in 1906, changing its name to General Accident Fire and Life Assurance Corporation.
 By the onset of World War I premium income was £1.5 million.